JumpstartLab/jsmicroblog/README.md

 && bundle install` to load the dependencies.

 After then, simply `bundle exec rackup` to run the app.
 You can also `bundle exec rake test` to run the existing Test::Unit tests.
+But make sure you're running a server in the background, or the watir tests will fail!

   1: http://rubygems.org/gems/watir
   2: http://rubygems.org/gems/capybara